Explore-Share logo and link to home

 How will accommodation and meals be handled on the mountain?

 We will stay in the mountain huts, accommodation in the huts include meals (breakfast and dinner).
-The price does not include the huts fee.
-You can book the huts (for you and for the guide) on your own, or we can book it for you if that's easier for you.
+The price includes the huts fee.

 What is the guide-to-client ratio to climb this mountain?